georsyme2/azure-mlops-template/README.md

      ```

 7. **Automate with GitHub Actions**:
    - Enable GitHub Actions for automated model training and deployment on push or spesific date-time.
 Modify the `.yml` file under `.github/workflows/` for scheduling and triggering.
+There are available 3 templates.

 8. **Accessing the Endpoint for Predictions**:
    - Once the model is deployed, you can access the endpoint for predictions.